 You’ll find this viewpoint down a narrow alleyway, which opens out onto the huge balcony of the Miradouro da Vitória.
 Even though this viewpoint is popular (with both locals and tourists) there’s enough space to spread out and it’s never too crowded.

-Because this viewpoint captures so many amazing attractions, it’s one of the best sunrise or sunset spots in Porto!
+Because this viewpoint captures so many amazing attractions, it’s probably the best place to see the sunrise or sunset spots in Porto!

 Perched on a hilltop, the courtyard outside Porto Cathedral is one of the best viewpoints in the city, offering sprawling views over Porto.